TheNetworkGuy/netbox-zabbix-sync/README.md

 # Documentation

-Documentation will be slowly moved to the Github wiki of this project.
+Documentation will be moved to the Github wiki of this project.
 Feel free to check it out!

 ## Installation via Docker